-After identifying the risks, the process of risk analysis includes the determination of the likelihood of the occurrence of each of the risks.
+After identifying the risks, the process includes the determination of the likelihood of the occurrence of each of the risks.
 Along with that the consequences that are linked to it and the manner in which they would affect the main goal of the project should be taken into consideration.

-4) Developing a plan for risk management
+4) Developing a management plan

 Now the ultimate objective of the entire risk analysis is to implement the plan so that the risks could be reduced or avoided or mitigated.

 6) Monitoring the risks